dylan127c/agent-configs/readme.md

-## PROXY RULES
+## AGENT CONFIGS

-📡 ONLY FOR PERSONAL USE!!!

-### PURPOSE

 For quickly generating clash configuration files.
+And this repo is only for personal use.

 ### DEPENDENCE

-Script requires node.js and the support of the following modules:
+Script requires Node.js and the support of the following modules:

 ```bash
 npm install yaml